Small Dog

 Built to work alongside food.

-Hypotonic — formulated to support fluid balance in small bodies.
+Hypotonic — formulated with how water naturally moves, to support fluid balance without competing for intake.

 Built to fit.
 Not to fill.